VanshYadav855/VanshYadav855/README.md

 ### Hi there! 👋 I'm Vansh Yadav

-I'm a product thinker who builds—currently an MBA student at IIT Roorkee targeting Product Management and Business Analyst internships.
+I'm a product thinker who builds—currently at  IIT Roorkee

 ---